9 Effective Strategies to Prevent Dog Car Sickness

 4. Stress

 Some dogs get downright stressed out when they're in the car.
-And when a dog has stress, he will sometimes get dizzy and even nauseous.
+And when a dog is stressed, it can sometimes become nauseous and exhibit signs of discomfort.

-So if you see a dog getting dizzy in a car, it's probably because he's feeling a little bit stressed.
+So if you see a dog getting car sick, it's probably because he's feeling a little bit stressed.
 But don't worry, there are plenty of things you can do to help your furry friend feel better.

 Just make sure to take things slowly and keep an eye on him to make sure he doesn't get too dizzy.